teal-finance/BaseXX/README.md

 ## Ascii85 convenient abstraction

-This repo also ships the [Ascii85](./xascii85/), a layer on top of the `"encoding/ascii85"` standard library to provide the same function signature:
+This repo also ships the [Ascii85](./xascii85/), a layer on top of the `"encoding/ascii85"`standard library to provide the following function signature:

 ```go
 func Encode(bin []byte) string